-Here are 15 simple but effective strategies for keeping your brain running at its best, all while enjoying life to the fullest.
+Here are 15 straightforward yet effective strategies to keep your brain performing at its best, allowing you to enjoy life to the fullest.

 Get Enough Sleep